virginiaequitycenter/summer-sandbox/introductions.md

 * JGG: All's well at the moment.
 I'm glad we've got the troubleshooting Slack channel for when issues crop up.

+* HL: People have been really helpful both in zoom calls and on the troubleshoot channel and I'm so grateful!
+Might be helpful to break out into smaller groups on the weekly meetings to discuss project-based questions since I've noticed that there are different formats of original datasets that people could benefit from sharing with each other (csv, raster etc)

 2. What are you most excited about being able to do now that COVID is much less of a health concern (if you're vaccinated ofc)?

 * LL: Just this afternoon I purchased tickets to see Shakey Graves at the Jefferson Theater in November and I am __very__ excited to see live music again.
 I'd like to at least attend a Fridays After Five (or any other show I can) between now and November, but buying tickets for a concert was pretty exciting.